libuv/libuv/README.md

 Linux using the GCC toolchain.

-OS X using the GCC or XCode toolchain.
+macOS >= 10.9 using the GCC or XCode toolchain.

 Solaris 121 and later using GCC toolchain.